concrain/devoted-health/README.md

 I set it up to enter into a command prompt after spring boot has finished starting.
 The configurations to make this happen are in the Application.class

-Sadly I did not have enough time to add create the Transaction Logic.
-I spent quite a bit of time configuring Spring and H2 to work without a web environment.
-Also I did not figure out how to activate H2 while testing.
-I have test classes but they return a NullPointerException when trying to persist to H2.

 to build the application:

  $ ./gradlew clean